 |Gary Cooper, "seated"|

-But the real selling points for this as the bad acid rarebit fiend K-hole nightmare miniature golf course-cum-carnival-ride childhood fever dream are the grotesque images that linger in the mind, etched on the soul like dark scars in the thick unconscious muck where nothing ever dries or heals, just festers until it erupts into sudden hallucinations and terrifying vertigo with the right 'trigger'.
-When I see this big lumbering dude in a mouse costume flopping around in a shallow concrete pool (of Big Alice's tears) as if some plushy Overlook refugee paddling forward in the Freaks climax rain, I feel as if my nightmare childhood well (which I though long since paved over) was flooding up all over the basement couch and staining my socks.
-By the time we get to the scene with the crazy fat mom throwing the baby around while the cook hurls insults and pots, narrowly missing the child/little person and the frog (Sterling Holloway) sits outside, the water's up to my knees.
+But the real selling points for this as the bad acid rarebit fiend K-hole nightmare miniature golf course-cum-carnival-ride childhood fever dream are the grotesque images that linger in the mind afterwards, etched on the soul like dark scars in the thick unconscious muck where nothing ever dries or heals, just festers until it erupts into sudden hallucinations and terrifying vertigo with the right 'trigger'.
+When I see this big lumbering dude in a mouse costume flopping around in a shallow concrete pool (of Big Alice's tears) as if some plushy Overlook refugee paddling forward in the Freaks climax rain, I feel as if my nightmare childhood well (which I thought long since paved-over) was flooding up all over the basement couch and soaking my kitchen floor.
+By the time we get to the scene with the crazy fat mom throwing the baby around while the cook hurls insults and potsand the frog (Sterling Holloway) sits outside, the water's up to my knees.
 Then Alice holds the baby, who oscillates from an actual baby to Billy Barty (in a baby costume) and back, and then to a plastic doll, and then a real piglet-- the water's up to my neck.

 It's over my head and leaking into the above floor for the croquet scene.
-Are the flamingo croquet mallets drugged flamingos who stiffen when they try to play dead, or just limpid puppets, or dead flamingos in the process of rigor mortis?
-Like gramps in TEXAS CHAINSAW MASSACRE (1974), their in-betweenness is what makes them so creepy.
-Then there's the way the white queen says "better" over and over like a mantra until the word slowly turns into a sheep 'baaa'-ter and she dissolves into a sheep selling a giant egg which Alice stares at until it turns into W.C.
+Are those croquet mallets drugged flamingos who stiffen when they try to play dead, just limpid puppets, or dead flamingos in the process of rigor mortis?
+Like gramps in TEXAS CHAINSAW MASSACRE (1974), they waver between all three, and it's in their in-betweenness they become creepy.
+Then there's the way the white queen says "better" over and over like a mantra until the word slowly turns into a sheep 'baaa'-ter and she dissolves into a sheep selling a giant egg, which Alice stares at until it turns into W.C.
 Fields as a giant Humpty, demanding she stop staring at him like he was an egg, and state her name and her business.
 At that point the water goes up my chimney and hits the bell.
 A winna!

-At dinner there's a talking roast (it's bad manners, we learn, to slice off a piece of someone we've been introduced to) defining to a T what it's like trying to keep cool while eating dinner with your parents while on an unexpectedly strong psychedelic trip. (the definition of a NAKED LUNCH).
-Alice is crowned queen, and everyone dances around, and chokes her and generally carries on like a combination of the FREAKS and BLUE ANGEL wedding dinners and the entirety of Allendro Jodorowsky's canon, boiled and distilled into one black and white raging fever dream bad trip childhood cold sweat delirium tremens nightmare moment.
-And everywhere we look, things change--the more we stare the more something grows or shrinks.
-Our gaze, in a sense, makes monsters.
-Is this not how 'reality' passes itself off as concrete?
+At dinner there's a talking roast (it's bad manners, we learn, to slice off a piece of someone we've been introduced to) illustrating perfectly what it's like to eat dinner with your parents while trying to hide from them the fact that you are peaking on an unexpectedly strong and delayed psychedelic trip. (the definition of a NAKED LUNCH?).
+Then, Alice is crowned queen, and everyone dances around and the dancing intensifies until they choke her and it all meshes in a swirl like a combination of the FREAKS and BLUE ANGEL wedding dinners and the entirety of Allendro Jodorowsky's canon, boiled and distilled into one black and white raging fever dream bad trip childhood cold sweat delirium tremens nightmare peak moment.
+And everywhere we look, things change.
+The more we stare the more it seems to breathe, to grow or shrink.

 Bringing as he does the same sense of deadpan fluid riffing absurdity that made his MILLION DOLLAR LEGS and DIPLOMANIACS scripts so pitch-Paramount perfect, I'm not sure if adapter Mankiewicz ever tried mescaline or reefer or anything, but I wouldn't be surprised if he had.
 For he's aces at nailing the freestyle way staring at something long enough turns it into something else, or saying any word more than once or twice renders the words themselves alive and fluid, strange and absurd.
-It could be the bad trip 1933 YELLOW SUBMARINE and maybe in the way it's those atop-linked European kids movie imports finally breaking through their acid-burnt bonds of language, persona and time.
+Taken as a whole, this 1933 ALICE could be the bad trip counterpoint to YELLOW SUBMARINE and maybe in the way it's those atop-linked European kids movie imports finally breaking through their acid-burnt bonds of language, persona and time.

 in a mirror...